Eating Disorders Treatment Program

 Complete this automated form one week prior to your scheduled initial assessment with a licensed therapist at Lindner Center of HOPE.
 Once form is completed, please print and bring to your initial appointment.

-- Female and male adults or adolescents (10 and older) with eating disorders who are able to participate successfully in regularly scheduled outpatient visits and who are not at medical risk
+- Adults and adolescents across the gender spectrum (10 and older) with eating disorders who are able to participate successfully in regularly scheduled outpatient visits and who are not at medical risk

 - Family members who are struggling with a loved one’s eating disorder

 The clinicians at Lindner Center of HOPE understand that eating disorders are a form of mental illness.
 That’s why patients with eating disorders live and receive therapy side-by-side with patients facing other mental illnesses.
+However, Eating disorders have the highest risk of death of any mental illness.
+Due to this concern, stabilization is necessary to save lives.
 Treatment is provided in a positive, open care environment with 24-hour support every day.

 Through a unique collaboration, Cincinnati Children’s at Lindner Center of HOPE, staffed by the Harold C. Schott Eating Disorders Treatment Team, provides care to adolescents suffering with eating disorders.
 We offer a center of excellence, in a serene, therapeutic environment for the care and treatment of adolescents.
 To read more about Cincinnati Children’s Hospital Medical Center’s mental health programs, click here.

-- Female and male adults or adolescents (12 and older) who are struggling with eating disorders
+- Adults or adolescents across the gender spectrum (12 and older) who are struggling with eating disorders

 - Patients who have not progressed in recovery with other treatment programs or whose eating disorder has led to dangerous medical consequences

 This intensive treatment option provides a therapeutic, supportive environment for patients age 12 and older struggling with eating disorders.
-Adolescent partial hospitalization is provided by the Harold C. Schott Eating Disorders Treatment Team on Cincinnati Children’s unit at Lindner Center of HOPE, while designated Lindner Center of HOPE staff provide adult partial hospitalization programming.
+Lindner Center of HOPE staff provide adult partial hospitalization programming.
 This program can assist patients transitioning from an inpatient stay to daily routine and home environments.
 Families also receive extensive support and education on understanding and working with the loved one suffering from an eating disorder.
 Partial hospitalization can also be considered as a treatment alternative to full hospitalization.

 - Individuals (ages 12 and older) who are facing the challenges of an eating disorder, and their parents or family members